atarazana/gramola/README.md

 Check routes are fine

-# Create Web Hooks
+# Creating Web Hooks for the CI Pipelines

+First we want to create a webhook to trigger the CI pipeline for each of the services in this application:

-Go to github to the gramola-events repo
+Go to github to the gramola-events repo:

 Go to Settings